 Those days are gone and we really shouldn't be teaching that way anymore.
 That’s because English language teaching is fast catching up to mainstream school teaching, where “every individual learner matters”.
 It’s the mantra that’s embedded across mainstream curricula in the UK, USA, Canada and most of the West.
 It's only a matter of time before Asian schools also also begin to see the benefit of this.

-So, if your TEFL or TESOL course didn't look at individual learning plans for students, or if it didn't have modules and materials on inclusion, and how we can help learners with conditions like ADHD, autism, dyspraxia, and dyslexia, then perhaps it's time for you to re-equip yourself.
+So, if your TEFL or TESOL course didn't look at individual learning plans for students, or if it didn't have modules and materials on inclusion, and how we can help learners with conditions like ADHD, autism, dyspraxia, and dyslexia, then it's time for you to re-equip yourself.

-In this new course, we build on what most standard TEFL courses offer and give you the skills and insights into what employers will want from their English language teachers tomorrow.
+In this course, we build on what most standard TEFL courses offer and give you the skills and insights into what employers will want from their English language teachers tomorrow.
 We will need to be in tune with our learners, what they need, and how they learn.
-This new Re-equip course will show you how to do that and help future-proof your TESOL career.
+This TESOL Re-equip course will show you how to do that and help future-proof your TESOL career.

 Let's face it, if we don't keep growing our knowledge through upskilling, how can we stay in touch with what our English language learners need?